-Join us for a Brown Bag Lecture by Rocio Gomez, a Science Institute Fellow.
+Join us for a Lunchtime Lecture by Rocio Gomez, a Science Institute Fellow.

 While historians of science emphasize scientists in Europe, such as Marie Curie and Alexander von Humboldt, scientists in Latin America rarely receive a mention.
 Even historians of Latin America neglect scientists in their discussions of institutions.

-Using letters and scientific treatises, this project examines the work of chemist and engineer Andrés Manuel del Río (1764–1849).
-This research argues that del Río encountered bias against Mexican science despite his discovery of the element vanadium.
+Using letters and scientific treatises, Gomez’s project examines the work of chemist and engineer Andrés Manuel del Río (1764–1849).
+Gomez will argue that del Río encountered bias against Mexican science despite his discovery of the element vanadium.
 This finding coincided with the turmoil of the Wars of Independence in Mexico (1810–1821), which emphasized geopolitical rifts and a break with European institutions.
 Vanadium’s importance reaches into the 20th century as it becomes crucial to the steel industry and the war effort.
 This talk will examine how del Río’s discovery shaped technology in the Wars of Independence in Mexico and the World War II effort while spurring the mining industry on both sides of the border.

 About the Speaker